Regulatory bodies and approaches

 Office of the Privacy Commissioner of Canada (OPC)

 The OPC administers the Personal Information Protection and Electronic Documents Act (PIPEDA).
 PIPEDA applies to federal and provincial businesses in respect of personal information collected, used or disclosed in the course of commercial activity, and to the personal information of employees of federal works, undertakings or businesses (such as banks).
-PIPEDA has extra-territorial jurisdiction to the extent that a foreign organization is handling personal information of Canadians or within Canada.
-PIPEDA may not apply to certain organizations that process personal information entirely within British Columbia, Alberta and Québec that have substantially similar provincial privacy laws.
+PIPEDA has extra-territorial jurisdiction to the extent that a foreign organisation is handling personal information of Canadians or within Canada.
+PIPEDA may not apply to certain organisations that process personal information entirely within Alberta, British Columbia, and Québec, which have substantially similar provincial privacy laws.

 PIPEDA incorporates the 10 fair information processing principles contained in the Canadian Standards Association’s Model Code for the Protection of Personal Information.
-Among these is the core principle that an individual’s knowledge and consent are required for the collection, use or disclosure of personal information except where this knowledge and consent are inappropriate (such as in emergencies, or to comply with court orders).
+Among these is the core principle that an individual’s knowledge and consent are required for the collection, use or disclosure of personal information, except where this knowledge and consent are inappropriate (such as to comply with court orders or FINTRAC reporting requirements or investigate financial abuse).

-Organizations subject to PIPEDA or the Alberta Personal Information Protection Act must notify the regulator and affected individuals of breaches of personal information that create a “real risk of significant harm” to an individual.
-Organizations must keep internal records of all privacy breaches (even those not reported) for two years, to facilitate regulatory audits and the identification of systemic privacy flaws.
+Organisations subject to PIPEDA or Alberta or Québec privacy laws must notify the regulator and affected individuals of breaches of personal information that create a “real risk of significant harm” to an individual.
+Organisations must keep internal records of all privacy breaches (even those not reported) for two years to facilitate regulatory audits and the identification of systemic privacy flaws.
 Non-compliance with breach reporting obligations can result in fines of up to C$100,000.

-The federal government introduced Bill C-11, the Digital Charter Implementation Act, 2020, into Parliament.
-Bill C-11 proposes to replace PIPEDA with the Consumer Privacy Protection Act (CPPA) and create a new administrative tribunal, the Personal Information and Data Protection Tribunal.
-Among other changes, CPPA proposes to: (a) impose algorithmic transparency requirements; (b) introduce new data subject rights, including the right to data portability (this right aligns with the ongoing Canadian consumer-directed finance proposals); and (c) expand the OPC’s powers, including the ability to impose mandatory orders and to recommend that the Tribunal impose financial penalties of up to C$10 million or 3% of an organization’s gross global annual revenue for contravention of processing provisions and certain security safeguard provisions.
+The federal government introduced Bill C11, the Digital Charter Implementation Act, 2020, into Parliament in 2020.
+The Bill was not passed owing to an intervening election, but is expected to be re-introduced in 2022 and passed in 2023.
+Bill C11 proposes to replace PIPEDA with the Consumer Privacy Protection Act (CPPA) and create a new administrative tribunal, the Personal Information and Data Protection Tribunal.
+Among other changes, CPPA proposes to: (a) impose algorithmic transparency requirements; (b) introduce new data subject rights, including the right to data portability (this right aligns with ongoing Canadian consumer-directed finance proposals such as open banking); and (c) expand the OPC’s powers, including the ability to impose mandatory orders and to recommend that the Tribunal impose financial penalties of up to C$10 million or 3% of an organisation’s gross global annual revenue for contravention of certain data use and security provisions.

-Additionally, at the time of writing, the federal government had recently announced in its 2021 budget that it intends to move forward with plans to create a new federal Data Commissioner role.
-The government noted that the Data Commissioner’s mandate is to “inform government and business approaches to data-driven issues to help protect people’s personal data and to encourage innovation in the digital marketplace”.
+Additionally, in 2021, the federal government announced that it intends to move forward with plans to create a new federal Data Commissioner.
+While this role is not yet in place, the proposed Data Commissioner’s mandate will be to “inform government and business approaches to data-driven issues to help protect people’s personal data and to encourage innovation in the digital marketplace”.

 Consumer protection regulators

 Provincial agencies or administrative bodies responsible for consumer protection oversee the market conduct obligations of provincially incorporated businesses, including provincially regulated financial institutions/services such as mortgage brokering activities, credit unions, and payday lenders.
-In a 2014 decision, Canada’s Supreme Court held that banks must comply with disclosure requirements under both the federal Bank Act and applicable provincial consumer protection acts.
-This gives the provinces leeway to impose disclosure requirements on federally regulated institutions as long as such requirements neither conflict with the federal legislation nor the purpose of such (it was previously believed that federally regulated institutions were exempted from such requirements).
+In a 2014 decision, Canada’s Supreme Court ruled that Québec’s consumer protection legislation is applicable to federally regulated institutions unless a conflict existed between provincial legislation and federal legislation, in which case federal legislation would have primacy.
+This gives the provinces leeway to impose consumer protection requirements on federally regulated institutions as long as such requirements conflict with neither the federal legislation nor the purpose of such (it was previously believed that federally regulated institutions were exempted from such requirements).

 Provincial regulators have similar investigative and enforcement tools with which to respond to consumer complaints.
 Depending on their activities, fintechs are subject to provincial consumer protection law requirements such as provisions in respect of payment card fees, expiry dates and disclosures for open-loop, closed-loop and gift cards, as well as rules with respect to contracts not made in person (e.g., internet contracts).

-Enforcement tends to aim at resolution of complaints but can include compliance orders, fines, and prosecution.
+Enforcement tends to aim at the resolution of complaints but can include compliance orders, fines, and prosecution.

-Provincial securities commissions regulate the securities markets with a focus on investor protection and ensuring efficient markets.
+Provincial securities commissions regulate the securities markets with a focus on investor protections and ensuring efficient markets and contributing to the stability of the financial system and reducing systemic risk.
 The securities commissions oversee securities trading, registration requirements for participants, continuous disclosure requirements, and enforcement of securities legislation and rules.
-Self-regulatory organizations also play a role in securities regulation.
-The Investment Industry Regulatory Organization of Canada (IIROC), overseeing investment dealers, and the Mutual Fund Dealers Association of Canada (MFDA), regulating mutual fund dealers, are two examples.
+Self-regulatory organisations also play a role in securities regulation.
+The Investment Industry Regulatory Organization of Canada (IIROC), overseeing investment dealers, and the Mutual Fund Dealers Association of Canada (MFDA), regulating mutual fund dealers, are two examples (a merger of these two organisations is anticipated later in 2022).

-The regulatory sandbox is also available for discussions with RegTech services providers developing solutions that support regulated entities in the financial services industry (including regulatory monitoring, reporting and compliance services), although these services would not be subject to the oversight of Canadian securities regulators.
+The regulatory sandbox is also available for discussions with regtech services providers developing solutions that support regulated entities in the financial services industry (including regulatory monitoring, reporting and compliance services), although these services would not be subject to the oversight of Canadian securities regulators.
+In 2022, the Ontario Securities Commission announced the launch of its TestLab program, where businesses will test solutions to support registered firms (including product comparison, client onboarding, portfolio analytics and assessment tools leveraging behavioural science, IA and automation).